 With the aim of promoting musicological and organological research in Tunisia, in particular with regard to Tunisian music and Arab music in general, the CAMM has made available to Tunisian or foreign researchers a certain number of tools, access to which is subject to the following conditions.
 As a rule consultation is free of charge.
 However, researchers should provide justification concerning their research project, which must be approved and overseen by competent institutions.

-Researchers can carry out their research on the computers at their disposal in the reading room, either on their own or with the help of the CAMM audio librarian.
+Researchers may carry out their research via the web platform or on the computers at their disposal in the listening room, either on their own or with the help of the CAMM audio librarian.

 The references room

-Besides the collection of monographs on music that may be consulted on the premises, the CAMM allows researchers access to the digitalized collection of the baron Rodolphe d’Erlanger’s personal archives.
-This unpublished collection is particularly valuable and attests to the intense artistic and scientific activity that went on in the Ennejma Ezzahra palace under the impetus of the Baron during the first two decades of the twentieth century.
+Besides the collection of monographs on music that may be consulted on the premises, the CAMM allows researchers’ access to the digitalized collection of the baron Rodolphe d’Erlanger’s personal archives.
+This unpublished collection is particularly valuable as it attests to the intense artistic and scientific activity that went on in the Ennejma Ezzahra palace under the impetus of the Baron during the first two decades of the twentieth century.